Brian-E-Nguyen/Brian-Website/README.md

 - photo gallery with pictures from recent events of my life
 - "post-processing magic," a section that showcases my post-processing skills with before and after pictures

+### 6. Contact

+Page used to get in contact with me

 ## Resources Used